How to Make the Easiest Bat Tree for Halloween

 The Idea for the Easiest Bat Tree for Halloween

 The idea for my fun Halloween tree started with a pumpkin.
-I found this pumpkin basket a few years ago at a local antique mall.
+I found this pumpkin basket at a local antique mall a few years ago.
 It was too cute to pass up.

 I’ve used this pumpkin basket several times for floral arrangements.
 This is the first time it has been the base for a small tabletop Halloween tree.

 This project is so easy your kids could make it.
-It’s fast to do.
-A no-brainer You just need a few supplies.
+It’s also fast.
+A no-brainer.
+You just need a few supplies.
 And hot glue isn’t required!

 Supplies for this Easy Halloween Project